alebeck/boring/README.md

 </details>

 ### Shell completion
 Shell completion scripts are available for `bash`, `zsh`, and `fish`.

+If `boring` was installed via Homebrew, and you have Homebrew completions enabled, nothing needs to be done.

-To install them, add the following to your shell's config file:
+Otherwise, install completions by adding the following to your shell's config file:

 #### Bash
 ```sh